Protective Rating Explained

 To best verify if a manufacturer’s product is approved by the NIJ, go to the NIJ website and check the NIJ compliant product list.
 It can take up to 60 seconds for the entire listing to load, and is alphabetized according to the name of the manufacturer.
 If the vendor or product model number is not on the CPL list, then that product is not certified per the NIJ.
 The CPL list itself is updated regularly.

 To address current threat profiles amid an outdated testing process, the NIJ intends to update NIJ Standard 0101.06 to a more stringent NIJ Standard 0101.07.
-This revision (when published at a date to occur at some point in the last quarter of 2021) will clarify the rating system by dividing its current four categories into five.
+This revision (continually rolled back since summer of 2021) will clarify the rating system by dividing its current four categories into five.
 Two for Handgun (HG1 & HG2), two for Rifle (RF1 & RF3), and a new category for intermediate threat (RF2).

 3. Beyond the NIJ